7Block Labs

 Resilience and decentralization via DIN

-• Performance incentives and slashing over time
+• Ongoing performance incentives and potential slashing mechanisms

 Optional MEV protection path